 Welsh beaches & coastline

 We're surrounded by sea on three sides, which means that we have a lot of beaches.
+In 2017 Wales has been awarded a record 50 blue flag status sites, including 45 beaches, two boat tour operators and three marinas.

 The Pembrokeshire coastline is 186 miles (300km) long and would take around two and a half weeks to walk!
 It also involves more ascent than climbing Everest.